 But, as you might have noticed, there are a few drawbacks to using either of the plastics.
 For instance, let’s say you want to print some new cups and dishes at home.
 If you use PLA, you can’t put it in the dishwasher since it would deform through the heat.
 ABS is not an option either, since it’s oil-based and therefore cannot be used for holding food or beverages.
 Read this article for more info on ABS.

 In conclusion, both ABS and PLA plastic have ups and downs, it depends largely on what and where you were planning on printing.
 Hopefully they invent a new kind of plastic one day that’s cheap, doesn’t do harm to the environment and is suitable for all possible jobs.
-Until that time, check out these other possible 3d printing materials.
+If you want to learn more, check out this in-depth article on ABS plastic.